How to apply for a solar connection, find an installer and register your solar generator.

 If you are connecting a new solar micro generation system or upgrading an existing system with a total inverter capacity no greater than 10kW single phase (230v) or 30kW three phase (400v) and your premise is currently connected to the network, you may use our online application service to receive an immediate permission to connect.

 We allow connection of up to 14kW total panels to a 10kW single phase inverter (net export limited to 5kW) or up to 40kW total panels to a 30kW three phase inverter.

-If your connection requirements are other than stated above please refer to our connection services page to determine the right connection service for you.
+If your connection requirements aren’t covered by the above requirements, please refer to our connect online page to determine the right connection service for you.

 Find an installer

 Endeavour Energy does not make recommendations on who should install your solar power system.
-You can search for an approved solar installer by calling the Clean Energy Council on (03) 9929 4100 or visit their website: www.cleanenergycouncil.org.au.
+You can search for an approved solar installer by calling the Clean Energy Council on (03) 9929 4100 or by visiting their website.